MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

   preference to administrator accounts to run flows.

-User credentials are placed in the credentials files, and *sr_audit* will update the broker to accept what is specified in that file, as long as the admin password is already correct.
+User credentials are placed in the credentials files, and *audit* will update the broker to accept what is specified in that file, as long as the admin password is already correct.